Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Numerical implementation and simulation

 \section{Numerical implementation and simulation}

 The goal of this section is to show how the numerical approximations of Sections~\ref{sec:fully_discrete_Lyapunov} and~\ref{sec:fully_discrete_spde} are implemented in practice.
-Specifically, we derive matrix equations for the approximation of the quadratic functional $\Phi$.
-In the first part, we consider the Lyapunov approximation $\Phi_{h,\tau}^\mathrm{L}$, in the next part the Monte Carlo approximation $\Phi_{h,\tau}^\mathrm{MC}$ and finally a deterministic covariance-based method that allows us to compute $\Phi_{h,\tau}$ exactly (cf.\ \cite{P19}).
-The complexity of these methods is then compared in the specific setting of Example~\ref{ex:heat_equation} and numerical simulations demonstrate our theoretical results.
+We demonstrate our theoretical results by numerical simulations in the specific setting of Example~\ref{ex:heat_equation}.
+Solving the Lyapunov equation is then compared to the Monte Carlo method, both by an empirical stability analysis as well as a theoretical computational complexity discussion.